TheMicronaut/TheMicronaut.github.io/about/index.md

 Regarding the deployment of this site, we chose one of the most promising bloging platforms to date, that is Jekyll on Github pages.
 We find it delightful to post simple text files instead of bulky database entries.
 The chosen theme is the ['So Simple Theme'](http://mademistakes.com/so-simple/){:target="_blank"} by designer slash illustrator [Michael Rose](http://mademistakes.com){:target="_blank"}.
 Michael has created an awesome yet simple theme, and he definitely deserves compliments for his work.

 As a proper software engineer would do, Aleh has [modified](/theme-setup/#alehs-customizations) Michael's theme, in order to accommodate our needs.
 Among others, he incorporated the [responsive-timeline](https://github.com/brunodsgn/responsive-timeline){:target="_blank"} styles by Bruno Rodrigues (check [here](/music/new-albums-2015/){:target="_blank"}).
 Next to that, Aleh has been messing around with javascript (poor guy still struggling with it) to load certain type of content only when is supposed to be displayed in your browser; he did that to save your bandwidth in case you visit a page that happens to contain plenty of photos and iframes.
 Last but not least, you can spend some time in the [404](/404){:target="_blank"} page.
-You can find a (attempt for a) list of customizations in our [theme-setup](/theme-setup/#alehs-customizations) page.
+You can find an (attempt for a) list of customizations in our [theme-setup](/theme-setup/#alehs-customizations) page.

 If you wish to contact us, feel free to use one of the links at the bottom (footer).

-Welcome to our adventures.<br/>
+Welcome to our adventures.
 Have fun and respect others,<br/>
-Aleh and the Micronaut
+Aleh & the Micronaut

 <figure>
     <iframe width="530" height="335" src="//www.youtube.com/embed/xTysF1E4Ft0?rel=0" frameborder="0" allowfullscreen>&nbsp;</iframe>